Generic Name: ritonavir (rit-OH-na-vir) (Oral route)

 - Shake the bottle well before using.

 - Use a specially marked measuring syringe or cup to measure each dose accurately.
 The average household teaspoon may not hold the right amount of liquid.

-- You can mix the oral liquid with chocolate milk or nutritional drinks (such as Ensure® or Advera®) to make it taste better.
-You should drink this medicine within one hour of mixing.
+- You can mix the oral liquid with chocolate milk or nutritional drinks (eg, Ensure® or Advera®) to make it taste better.
+You should drink this medicine within 1 hour of mixing.